Chart Color Schemes

 Cecil Hills's population is slightly younger than the national pattern

-The median age in Cecil Hills was close to Greater Sydney's average of 37 years at the time of the census, matching the Australian median of 38 years.
-Compared to Greater Sydney, Cecil Hills had a higher proportion of residents aged 15-24 (19.1%) but fewer residents aged 35-44 (10.0%).
-This concentration of 15-24 year-olds was significantly higher than the national average of 12.5%.
-Between the 2021 Census and the current time, the proportion of residents aged 15 to 24 has increased from 17.8% to 19.1%, while the proportion of those aged 75 to 84 has risen from 3.0% to 4.1%.
-Conversely, the proportion of residents aged 45 to 54 has decreased from 15.8% to 14.0%, and the proportion of those aged 5 to 14 has dropped from 13.6% to 12.0%.
-By the year 2041, Cecil Hills is projected to experience significant changes in its age composition.
-Notably, the number of residents aged 75 to 84 is expected to grow by 124%, reaching 626 from 278.
-The aging population trend is evident, with those aged 65 and above accounting for 86% of projected population growth.
-Conversely, population declines are projected for the 0 to 4 and 5 to 14 age groups.
+The median age in Cecil Hills is 38 years, close to Greater Sydney's average of 37 years and equivalent to Australia's median of 38 years.
+Compared to Greater Sydney, Cecil Hills has a higher percentage of residents aged 15-24 (19.1%) but fewer residents aged 35-44 (10.0%).
+This concentration of 15-24 year-olds is significantly higher than the national average of 12.5%.
+Between the 2021 Census and the present, the percentage of residents aged 15 to 24 has increased from 17.8% to 19.1%, while those aged 75 to 84 have risen from 3.0% to 4.1%.
+Conversely, the percentage of residents aged 45 to 54 has decreased from 15.8% to 14.0%, and those aged 5 to 14 have dropped from 13.6% to 12.0%.
+By 2041, Cecil Hills is projected to experience significant changes in its age distribution.
+The 75 to 84 age group is expected to grow by 124%, reaching 626 people from the current 278.
+This growth will be largely driven by the aging population dynamic, with those aged 65 and above comprising 86% of the projected growth.
+Conversely, population declines are projected for residents aged 0 to 4 and 5 to 14.